driskell/log-courier/docs/log-courier/Configuration.md

 Filepath.
 Optional
 Available when `transport` is `tls`

 Path to a PEM encoded certificate file to use as the client certificate.
+If specified, [`ssl key`](#ssl-key) is also required.

 NOTE: SHA1 signed certificates will be no longer supported for security reasons from version 2.10.0.
 Setting the environment variable `GODEBUG` to `x509sha1=1`